Aref-Akminasi/aws-developer-associate/IAM.md

 ## IAM - Trust Relationship

-- Trust relationship is a policy on the role that defines which services might issume this role
+- Trust relationship is a **policy** on the **role** that defines which services might issume this role
-- This is to prevent adding Lambda role for DynamoDB on EC2 instance as example
+- This is to prevent adding Lambda role meant for DynamoDB on EC2 instance as example

 ## IAM Policies Structure